astropy/specutils/docs/spectrum1d.rst

     >>> from specutils import Spectrum1D
     >>> spec1d = Spectrum1D.read("/path/to/file.fits")  # doctest: +SKIP

-The built-in default loaders can also read an existing `astropy.io.fits.hdu.HDUList` object, or from an open file object as resulting from e.g. streaming a file from the internet.
+Most of the built-in specutils default loaders can also read an existing `astropy.io.fits.hdu.HDUList` object or an open file object (as resulting from e.g. streaming a file from the internet).
 Note that in these cases, a format string corresponding to an existing loader must be supplied.

 .. code-block:: python